Coaches Welcome Letter

 - U8 Boys and Girls Fridays at 5

-- U9/10, U12, and U14 will be at coaches discretion and practice times fields will be picked at the coaches meeting
+- U9/10, U12, and U14 will be at coaches discretion and practice times fields can be picked here: http://tinyurl.com/nfn3zwv

 U6, U7 and U8 coaches: Practices will be academy style (with or without Explosion) where all teams practice at the same times and the children that show up are paired up with the available coaches.
 If a child’s coach is available they will be paired together, if not the child will be placed with an available coach.
 The Explosion program will merge teams together but at least initially coaches and players will be paired up.
 It is important that as many coaches as possible show up every week.
 If you can NOT make it please let me know by 10 am the day of the practice.

-Other Age Groups: We will be limited to the upper fields at Tilda B Stone playground this season, so field space will likely be an issue.
-The plan is to only paint a single 6v6 field on Upper, teams wlll be assigned a pair of the smaller 3v3 fields to practice on.
+Other Age Groups: We have use of the upper and lower fields at Tilda B Stone playground this season.
 You will be given a choice of any ½ field at 5 pm OR 6 pm Monday through Friday, there are no 5:30 time slots.
-Remember 5 pm can be tough for players to get to, while 6 pm practices it will be getting dark at the begging of the season, so weigh your options.
+Remember 5 pm can be tough for players to get to, while 6 pm practices it will be getting dark at the end of the season, so weigh your options.
 You can pole your players but ultimately you have to make the decisions, you will not please the whole team.

 AYS requires that all coaches and assistant coaches complete the concusion training and to be G-License certified.
 More information on the concussion training can be found at http://www.attleborosoccer.com/content/mandatory-concussion-policy.
 More information on the G-License course can be found at http://www.mayouthsoccer.org/coaching/g_license_course.aspx.
 The concussion training is free, AYS will reimburse you for the G-Course upon the submission of the certificate AND the receipt for payment to me.